ava-labs/avalanche-docs/docs/tooling/avalanche-cli.md

 ### Blockchain Create

-The `blockchain create` command builds a new genesis file to configure your Subnet.
+The `blockchain create` command builds a new genesis file to configure your Blockchain.
 By default, the command runs an interactive wizard.
-It walks you through all the steps you need to create your first Subnet.
+It walks you through all the steps you need to create your first Blockchain.

 The tool supports deploying Subnet-EVM and custom VMs.
 You can create a custom, user-generated genesis with a custom VM by providing